ang9009/ang9009/README.md

    <div align="center">blathers my beloved</div>
 </p>
 <br>
 <blockquote align="center">I'm a college student trying to figure out what I'm going to do with the rest of my life.
 Most of my explorative hobby projects can be found here.
-If you'd like to contact me, my discord can be found <a href="https://discord.com/users/195736618064281610">here</a>.</blockquote>
+If you'd like to contact me, <a href="https://discord.com/users/195736618064281610">here's my discord</a>!</blockquote>